 Correctly understanding what the Bible teaches leads to a joyful existence full of meaning and purpose.
 We wholeheartedly believe that when we humbly engage with what Scripture teaches, we begin to more clearly understand how life was designed to work.

 The following statements are intended as a concise overview of some of our core doctrinal beliefs.
-For further clarity, we affirm the doctrinal statements of our network, Acts 29, as well as the foundational documents of The Gospel Coalition.
+For further clarity, we affirm the doctrinal distinctives of our network, Acts 29.
 Regarding our stance on matters of human sexuality, we affirm the Nashville Statement.

 We believe the Bible is the inspired and inerrant word of God, free from error in its original form (Psalm 119:160; John 17:17; 2 Timothy 3:16).
 As God’s revelation to humanity, the Bible reveals God’s person, plans, purposes and promises; therefore the study of His word is essential as our authority for knowing and obeying Him.

 We believe God is the only true God existing in three Persons: the Father, the Son and the Holy Spirit (Deuteronomy 6:4; John 17:3).
 Each Person is fully God and yet there is only One God.

 We believe Jesus Christ is God (John 1:1-14; Titus 2:13).
 He is the eternal Son of God who left heaven to become a man to save sinners from the penalty of sin (Philippians 2:4-11; John 3:15-16).
 He died for sin, He was buried and then He rose again (1 Corinthians 15:3-4).
 Today, He is seated at the right hand of God and is ministering as the Head of the Church.